Are you a member yet? Membership is open to all and is the first step towards accreditation.

-BPS and BABCP are expected to launch their registers from June 2021, starting with the PWP role.
+BPS and BABCP launched their PWP registers in June 2021.
 Registration of EMHPs and CWPs will follow once course accreditation is approved and in place for these roles.

 What about those that are already in the workforce that did not complete an accredited training programme?